romland/xorzee/README.md

 	3	* or https://github.com/Streamedian/html5_rtsp_player (RTSP)
 	1	* https://github.com/samirkumardas/jmuxer (this one could be massaged into running on raspi too, but it might be expensive?)
 	4	* https://github.com/ChihChengYang/wfs.js (mp4)
+	5	* https://github.com/goldvideo/demuxer/ (mp4 -- seems to take SPS timings into consideration)
 	- Other alternatives (full h264 decoders - so _probably_ not HW decoding):
 		https://github.com/oneam/h264bsd
 		https://github.com/udevbe/tinyh264 (fork of above, I believe)

+- attempt to reduce JSON serializing by generating polygons server side (check which is slower)
 - want to have quick access to last few events (maybe a graph showing the last day too)
 - want to have statistics how many times signals went off per time-period
 - make camera configurable further